streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

        cluster: <your-cluster-name>
    ```

-2. Make sure the job name of each component is the same with the ones in this dashboard.
+- Make sure the job name of each component is the same with the ones in this dashboard.
    - job *proxy*: the machines that run pulsar proxies.
    - job *broker*: the machines that run pulsar brokers.
    - job *bookie*: the machines that run bookies.
    - job *zookeeper*: the machines that run zookeeper.
    - job *node_metrics*: all the machines of the pulsar cluster.

-For details on how to configure your prometheus server to collect the metrics of a Pulsar cluster, refer to [example prometheus config](prometheus/cluster.yml.template).

-After running the prometheus successfully, you have access to http://localhost:9090/targets, where you can see prometheus detecting all pulsar components, shown as follows.
+After running the Prometheus successfully, you have access to http://localhost:9090/targets, where you can see prometheus detecting all Pulsar components, shown as follows.

 ![](images/prometheus-targets.png?raw=true)